AbeJitsu/AbeJitsu/README.md

 - 🧑‍💻 Full-stack developer specializing in the MEVN stack, with expertise in Quasar, cloud deployment, and scalable web solutions.

-- 💻 Lead Designer and Developer at [Vision2Virtual](https://vision2virtual.com), delivering custom websites and e-commerce platforms tailored to client needs.
+- 💻 Designer and Developer at [Vision2Virtual](https://vision2virtual.com), delivering custom websites and e-commerce platforms tailored to client needs.

 - 🌟 Passionate about crafting seamless user experiences, secure transaction systems, and innovative solutions that empower businesses.